-Review and decision will be made by the APFED Grant Review Committee and the APFED Board of Directors.
-The APFED Grant Committee will be formed for the purposes of reviewing grant applications and will be comprised of members of the APFED Board of Directors, Medical Advisory Panel and other certified members of the medical community as deemed necessary by the APFED Board of Directors.
+Members of APFED’s Grant Review Committee and the APFED Board of Directors will review and score applications to guide the funding decision.
+The APFED Grant Committee will be formed for the purposes of reviewing grant applications and will be comprised of members of the APFED Board of Directors, Health Sciences Advisory Council, and other certified members of the medical community as deemed necessary by the APFED Board of Directors.

 - The APFED HOPE Pilot Grant is designed to support the initiation of research that will be the basis of a larger research project within this subspecialty.
-Preference will be given to applicants with demonstrable interest and/or achievement in clinical care, education or research in eosinophil-associated diseases (EADs).
+Preference will be given to applicants with demonstrable interest and/or achievement in clinical care, education or research in eosinophil-associated diseases.